asdf-format/asdf/docs/asdf/features.rst

     This section is about packaging entire ASDF files inside of `FITS data format <https://en.wikipedia.org/wiki/FITS>`_ files.
 This is probably only of interest to astronomers.
-Making use of this feature requires the `astropy` package to be installed.
+Making use of this feature requires the :ref:`astropy:getting-started` package to be installed.

 Sometimes you may need to store the structured data supported by ASDF inside of a FITS file in order to be compatible with legacy tools that support only FITS.